pretis/flexpret/README.md

 We use `verilator` for emulation.
 Note that a modern version of Verilator is required (e.g. Verilator 4.038+).

 To build the emulator, run `cmake -B build && cd build && make all install` in the root directory.
 This will build the default configuration and install it to the SDK.
-After building, you should be able to run `fp-emu`.
-The emulator requires a program to run, passed through the `+ispm=<program>`.
-For example, to run a basic Fibonnaci example in simulation, run:
+After building, try to run `fp-emu --hwconfig`.
+This should print out the hardware configuration of the emulator.
+To run a simple test,

 ```
 # Step into SDK and build the Fibonnaci program
 cd sdk && cmake -B build && cd build && make clean fib

-# Locate its artifacts
-cd tests/c-tests/fib

-# Run the program
-fp-emu +ispm=fib.mem
+# Build the generated script, which runs fp-emu under the hood
+./bin/fib
 ```

 Which should print out: